kim-mkuu/kim-mkuu/README.md

 ## About Me 🚀

-I'm a **Mechanical Engineering graduate || Junior Software Engineer**.
-I have intermediate programming skills in **Python and Django**.
+ A **Mechanical Engineering graduate || Passionate Software Engineer**.
+I specialize in **Python and Django**.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

-- 🌱 Currently learning: **Python with Django**
+- 🌱 Currently learning: **System Design**
 - 🔭 Working on: **On myself.
 LOL**
-- 🌍 Languages: **I speak fluent English and Swahili, Intermediate Arabic and basic C**
+- 🌍 Languages: **I speak fluent Python, English, Swahili, Intermediate Arabic and basic C**
 - 📫 How to reach me: **kimukuphilip10@gmail.com**

+##
-- ⚡ Fun fact: **I am afraid of geese!!**
+- ⚡ Fun fact: **Clean code is used more in tweets than in code**

 ## My Skills 🧠